DavidNavalho/connect-restart-2-line-poc/README.md

 "We should do AI" is getting out of hand.
 It was recently suggested that we could use an LLM to "self-heal" failed Kafka Connectors.
 Obviously I answered I could write a bash script that did that in two lines.
 It's not pretty, but it's two lines!

 Of course, I then did use an LLM for something it's good at: building a quick PoC to prove my 2-line script works!
-Everything here except this first paragraph and the script, where LLM-generated.
+Everything here except this first paragraph and the 2-liner script (`scripts/restart_failed.sh`), where LLM-generated.

 # Kafka Connect Failed Task Restart PoC